-Drexel University’s Department of Psychology is a tightknit, active community of internationally known faculty and impressive student scholars.
+Drexel University’s Department of Psychology is an active community of internationally known faculty and student scholars.
+Our department features state-of-the-art research labs, a training clinic, and a wide array of research and clinical opportunities for our graduate and undergraduate students.

-The psychology community in our department is lively and fueled by two active student organizations, specifically for psychology students.
+The psychology community in our department is lively and fueled by two active student organizations:

 - PSI CHI Honor Society - Provides academic recognition for inductees and encourages the growth of psychology through members' participation in psychology-related activities.